 Although it can help improve the taste if you live in an area with a lot of disinfectant used to ensure the water is safe.
 Filling a big jug and leaving it for a few hours to dissipate before drinking will also do the trick.

 If you find that your tap water suddenly smells, tastes or looks strange – contact your water supplier as they will test the water and start solving the problem.

 What about electrolytes?

 Most people don’t need to replenish electrolytes on a hot day or after a workout.
 Our body is great at maintaining its balance just by drinking water and eating a good diet.
-If you do think you need to replace some salts, after a very intense exercise session of longer than 2 hours or after being ill and vomiting – then plain milk (or flavoured) and electrolyte powders like hydralite have a much better balance of electrolytes than sugary sports drinks like Powerade.
+If you do think you need to replace some salts, after a very intense exercise session of longer than 2 hours or after being ill and vomiting – then plain milk (or flavoured) and electrolyte powders like hydralyte have a much better balance of electrolytes than sugary sports drinks like Powerade.
 Kids playing weekend sports also don’t need sports drinks – even on a hot day, encourage them to drink plenty of plain water.

 Pure water has a pH close to 7; mean it’s neither acidic or alkaline.
 Regular tap water will vary between 6.5 to 8.5 depending on the amount of dissolved of trace elements at the time.
 Alkaline water (sometimes called ionized water)has a pH above 7 (usually around 8-9).
 So your tap water may already be alkaline – for free!